 The photo is compliments of Unsplash.

-Very professionally (thanks to my years of watching Property Virgins, Property Brothers and Property Brothers Buying & Selling, Love it or List It, House Hunters and House Hunters Renovation), I asked her whether it was a buyers or sellers market, I asked how much I would have to put down for a place (within the budget I had set), and I asked her about other things too (like how I would go about getting a mortgage broker and what that process would be like).
+Very seriously (thanks to my years of watching Property Virgins, Property Brothers and Property Brothers Buying & Selling, Love it or List It, House Hunters and House Hunters Renovation), I asked her whether it was a buyers or sellers market, I asked how much I would have to put down for a place (within the prospective budget that I had set), and I asked her about other things too (like how I would go about getting a mortgage broker and what that process would be like).

 Over the phone, to send me a fine-tuned list of properties available today via email, she asked me what my desires for a home are.
 Here’s what I said/what I want: